Personal Finance News

 Income tax law was enacted about 60 years ago in 1961. | Image source: Shutterstock

-The Government may table the new Income Tax Bill 2025 in the Parliament on Thursday (February 13, 2025), according to media reports.
-However, the Government has not declared the date on which the new bill will be tabled.
+The Government is expected to table the new Income Tax Bill 2025 in the Parliament on Thursday (February 13, 2025), according to media reports.
+Ahead of the introduction of the bill in the Parliament, the Government shared the draft bill with members of the Parliament.

 "Yesterday, the Cabinet cleared the New Income Tax proposal, I hope to have it introduced in the Lok Sabha in the coming week.
 Post that it will go to a committee," Sitharaman said in a media briefing on February 8, 2025.